jakerella/source-by-line/README.md

 a blank line.
 And if you have the highlight.js library installed the highlighted HTML will be inserted instead.

+### Examples

+You can see a couple of examples in the [`examples` directory(examples/).
+You'll need to clone this repo, then run a simple web server to serve up this directory.
+These are just a couple basic examples to show the library working, one of them with highlighting.

 ## Integration with Reveal.js

 So you want to use this on your Reveal.js slides?
 So did I!
 That's why I wrote it.